Krule/pdf_to_swf-paperclip-processor/README.md

 which will convert your pdf document into swf , and keep both files (.swf and .pdf) on the server

-However, if you think you can do better, feel free to fork.

 ### Params ###